Description

 Tried: Typing random guesses into the password form and watching the JavaScript alert to confirm.

-This treats the challenge as a guessing game rather than a code-reading exercise.
-The validation logic is fully visible in the source - there is no reason to guess.
-Reading the substring comparisons directly gives you the exact expected values for each position without any trial and error.
+The validation logic is fully visible in the source, so there is nothing to guess at.
+Reading the substring comparisons hands you the exact expected value for every position.

 Tried: Concatenating the hardcoded strings in the order they appear in the source file rather than by their positional arguments.